6 ways analytics software collects data online – plus a comparison of 5 popular platforms

 Piwik PRO offers an integrated consent manager.
 It collaborates seamlessly with the Analytics Suite’s Analytics, Tag Manager and Customer Data Platform modules.
 It automates much of the consent collection and management process, and provides an API to share your collected consent data with your whole analytics stack.
 Additionally, it can run in a zero-cookie-load mode that prevents tracking tags and pixels from firing before a consent is collected.

 As a data processor, Piwik PRO doesn’t share the collected data.
 Your organization controls the data and what happens to it completely.
-Your organization gets its choice of server locations, cloud or private cloud, all over the world.
+Your organization gets its choice of server locations, cloud or private cloud, all over the world in addition to an option for on-premises self-hosting.

 Both versions of Google Analytics presents some major disadvantages: